-The Province revised its target for Canadian dollar borrowing in 2019-20 to be a range, rather than a fixed point, to recognize that market conditions change rapidly and the Province needs to continue to be flexible in its approach to borrowing to minimize interest on debt costs.
-The Province will maintain the target range for Canadian dollar borrowing to be approximately 70 to 80 per cent of total borrowing for the 2020-21 fiscal year, but adjust if necessary, recognizing the volatility in the financial markets.
+In fiscal 2019-20, the Province started to set its Canadian dollar borrowing target to be a range, rather than a fixed point, to recognize that market conditions change rapidly and the Province needs to continue to be flexible in its approach to borrowing to minimize interest on debt costs.
+Based on the 2020-21 experience, Ontario has adjusted its target range for domestic borrowing to 65 to 80 per cent for the 2021-22 fiscal year, and will adjust if necessary, recognizing the volatility in the financial markets.

 Ontario will continue to be flexible, monitoring the Canadian-dollar and international markets, issuing bonds in different terms and currencies, and responding to investor preferences.
-Investor relations will remain a priority, but will differ from previous years due to the impact of the COVID-19 pandemic which will result in a substantial reduction and potential elimination of travel for OFA and ministerial staff for a large portion of the fiscal year.
+Investor relations will remain a priority, but will continue to differ from previous years due to the impact of the COVID-19 pandemic which will result in a substantial reduction and potential elimination of travel for OFA and ministerial staff for a large portion of the fiscal year.

 The Province will continue to hedge foreign exchange and interest rate risks when borrowing in international markets.
-This hedging process has become more complex due to regulatory reforms in the derivatives markets under the U.S. Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank), the European Market Infrastructure Regulation (EMIR), and Bank for International Settlements Basel III regulations, as well as the corresponding regulatory changes in Canada administered by the Canadian Securities Administrators.
+This hedging process has become more complex due to regulatory reforms in the derivatives markets under the U.S. Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank), the European Market Infrastructure Regulation (EMIR), and Bank for International Settlements Basel III regulations, as well as the corresponding regulatory changes in Canada administered by the Canadian

+Securities Administrators.
 These initiatives have increased the cost of hedging.
-Hedging may also become more expensive if proposals such as financial transaction taxes or mark-to-market derivatives taxes are legislated and implemented in Europe or the United States.
+Hedging may also become more expensive due to potential financial transaction taxes or mark-to-market derivatives taxes in the United States.
 In order to ensure that the Province is able to hedge its debt as cost-effectively as possible, while remaining compliant with changing regulatory requirements, the Province continues to monitor and adapt to the derivatives regulatory developments, making appropriate amendments to its ISDA Agreements and CSAs.

-Cost-effective and prudent debt management strategies will continue to be key objectives in 2020-21.
+Cost-effective and prudent debt management strategies will continue to be key objectives in 2021-22.
 The OFA will comply with risk management policies and portfolio program limits approved by the Boards of Directors of the OFA and OEFC.
 Risk management policies will be reviewed and revised on a mandatory annual basis and as required in response to an evolving regulatory and capital markets environment.
 On behalf of the Province, the OFA will continue negotiating CSAs with other major counterparties.